MiroslavHustak/SAFE-Stack-simple-multipage-website-with-CMS/README.md

 A very simple multi-page website with a very simple content management system created from the SAFE Stack standard template with the help of the Elmish Book and code for client-side routing by Maxime Mangel.
 The code involves a HTML/CSS template made by others (see the footer of the website).
 The website was originally created in ASP.NET MVC(C#) and I have been re-writting it into F# for learning purposes.

 The code contains many lines for learning purposes only.
 Database options (Dapper.FSharp and plain T-SQL) for the CMS were tested for the CMSCenik page.
 The rest of the CMS uses Json/XML only.
-Currently working (time permitting) on safety features and exceptions.
+Currently trying (time permitting) to refactor the code.